Working with Objects

 Image for the Floor Plan

-To use your own image, click the Custom Image button and navigate to a graphic file.
+To use your own image, tap on the Custom Image… button and choose an image.

 There are two Flip buttons below the image library which can mirror the selected 2D representation vertically or horizontally.
 Flipping is useful for matching the 2D representation with the 3D model.
 For example, you can move the door handle from the left to the right side.